Dwelling Coverage Explained: How Much Do You Really Need?

 4. Local Labor Rates

-A home in Manhattan costs far more per square foot to rebuild than an identical home in rural Ohio — simply because contractor wages, permitting costs, and material delivery differ dramatically by market.
+A home in Manhattan costs far more per square foot to rebuild than an identical home in rural Ohio simply because contractor wages, permitting costs, and material delivery differ dramatically by market.
+Construction employment is projected to grow only about 0.3% in 2026, keeping skilled labor tight and wages elevated.

 5. Home Age & Systems

-Older homes often have outdated electrical or plumbing that would need to be brought up to current building codes during a rebuild — adding significant cost that standard coverage may not fully absorb without an Ordinance or Law endorsement.
+Older homes often have outdated electrical or plumbing that would need to be brought up to current building codes during a rebuild, adding significant cost that standard coverage may not fully absorb without ordinance or law coverage.

 Pincher's Pro Tip

-Do your own quick estimate: Find the average local rebuild cost per sq. ft. (ask a local contractor or your insurance agent), multiply by your home's finished square footage, then add 15–20% as a buffer for inflation and post-disaster cost surges.
+Do your own quick estimate: Find the average local rebuild cost per sq. ft. (ask a local contractor or your insurance agent), multiply by your home's finished square footage, then add 15 to 20% as a buffer for inflation and post-disaster cost surges.
 Compare that number to your current Coverage A limit.

 Compare Home Insurance Plans in Ohio